 In 1978 the Pacoima fire on the Angeles National Forest became the first large incident to officially be managed using ICS and MACS.
 To accommodate the influx on responders not familiar with the new system, just-in-time training was set up to educate them on ICS.
 While ICS demonstrated effectiveness, according to Chuck Mills the system was not initially as successful as anticipated for the following reasons:

 - Appropriate training on the system had not been conducted.

 - Agencies had not integrated the new system into their daily response operations procedures.

-- Some agencies were trying to operate in both the old and new system.
+- Some agencies were trying to operate in both the old and new systems.

-Due in large part to these reasons, after a few days or experimenting with ICS, management of the Pacoima Fire shifted back to using the old LFO system.
+Due in large part to these reasons, after a few days of experimenting with ICS, management of the Pacoima Fire shifted back to using the old LFO system.